Tyreezew/laughing-disco/README.md

 The usage of this app is intended for developers who would like to quickly generate a README.md file from their command line using node.

 # License
-This project is licensed under the MIT License.
+This project is licensed under the [MIT License].
+MIT Copyright (c) 2021 Tyreezew

 # Tests
 N/A